Hesham-SH/Round-Pixel/README.md

    - ```cd API```

 3. **Run migrations to set up the database:**
-   - Execute the following command to run migrations and set up the database:
-   - Run this command:
-   - ```dotnet ef database update```
+   - No Need To Update Database Manually , A Service is registered in the application pipeline which ensures that database is updated to the latest migration file.

 3. **Start the API:**
    - Open your terminal or command prompt and navigate to the "API" directory of the project.